dizmo/MarkdownReader/assets/md/en/index.md

 By setting the MD and CSS URLs on the back side, the `MarkdownReader` dizmo can quickly be customized; further, the embedded CSS editor provides a play ground to tweak the default styles.

-By setting the `showBack` flag to `false` flipping to the the back side can be disabled; and setting `showFront` to `false` will remove the corresponding *Content* entry in the dizmo menu.
+By setting the `showBack` flag to `false` flipping to the back side can be disabled; and setting `showFront` to `false` will remove the corresponding *Content* entry in the dizmo menu.

 <!-- ====================================================================== -->